 NATIONAL FROZEN FOOD MONTH

-March is the month to take a look at all the ways frozen food can make life better.
-Not only is it a convenience, it can make life healthier, too.
-Frozen food gets a bad rap once in a while; some say it has negative effects or is loaded with preservatives… But as long as you check the ingredients list and choose the options with the shortest list of ingredients (that you can pronounce, preferably), you’re in the clear.
+In March, National Frozen Food Month takes a look at all the ways frozen food can make life better.
+Not only is it convenient, but it can also make life healthier, too.
+Frozen food gets a bad rap once in a while; some say it has negative effects or is loaded with preservatives.
+However, as long as you check the ingredients list and choose the options with the shortest list of ingredients (that you can pronounce, preferably), you’re in the clear.
 Here are some fun and surprising facts about frozen food that might leave your stomach growling.

 - Frozen food doesn’t expire!
 You can leave food in the freezer indefinitely without it spoiling, but the longer you leave it, the more it may lose flavor.